oddbird/oddleventy/content/work/timedesigner.md

 {{ embed.figure(
   data=scenariogrid,
-  caption='After creating a new scenario, the start and end times are used to make the overall grid.'
+  caption='After creating a new scenario, the start and end times are used to make the overall grid.
+  This example also shows vertical grid lines drawn with CSS borders using two different colors for the hour (`major`) and half hour (`minor`) segments.'
 ) }}

-The example above shows the vertical grid lines drawn with CSS borders using a style for the hour (`major`) and half hour (`minor`) segments.
+{{ embed.figure(
+  data=emptygridoverlay,
+  caption='We can see a great overview of the grid by using the grid inspector tool in Firefox.'
+) }}

-Every item (`exp`) on the grid is placed using a start time (`--start`) and duration (`--span`).
+Each experience (`exp`) on the grid is placed using a start time (`--start`) and duration (`--span`).
-We include the option to add a transition period (`--plus`) to each item.
+We include the option to add a transition period (`--plus`) as well.

 ```html
 <div style="--start: 410; --span: 55; --plus: 10;" class="exp">